basilesportif/gall-guide/guide-docs/poke.md

 * Use `%noun` pokes only for simple debugging purposes
 * Create a custom type and mark for your app's actions
 * Gall handles most of the ceremony around subscribing and unsubscribing.
 Write new logic as your program needs it, but let the default handlers do the rest for `on-watch`, `on-agent`, and `on-leave`.
+* To figure out what a subscription does, search the source file for any `[%give %fact ...]` lines, since that's where it will send information out on various paths.

 ## Bonus Knowledge
 When you see lines like this to run at the Dojo, bet they make a lot more sense now, right?
 Gall all the way down.